amansharma31085/Device-Control-Using-Gesture/README.md

-🤖 Device Control Using Gesture
+🖐️ Device Control Using Gesture
-This project is an AI-powered computer vision system that allows you to control your device using hand gestures.
-Built with OpenCV, MediaPipe, and Python, it enables touchless interaction by recognizing hand and finger movements to perform real-time actions such as mouse movement, clicks, and launching applications.
+✨ Overview
+Welcome to Device Control Using Gesture!
+This innovative project leverages the power of computer vision and machine learning to enable intuitive, touchless control of your computer using simple hand gestures.
+Say goodbye to your mouse and keyboard for common tasks – just wave your hand!

+Built with Python, OpenCV, MediaPipe, and PyTorch, this system provides a seamless and responsive way to interact with your device in real-time.

-📌 Features
+🌟 Features
-Real-time Hand Tracking: Utilizes your webcam for accurate, real-time hand tracking.
+👁️ Real-time Hand Tracking: Utilizes your webcam for robust and accurate hand detection and landmark tracking.

-Mouse Control: Move the mouse cursor smoothly using your index finger.
+🖱️ Intuitive Mouse Control: Move your mouse cursor smoothly across the screen by simply moving your index finger.

-Click Simulation: Perform clicks using a pinch gesture (thumb + index finger).
+👆 Effortless Clicks: Simulate mouse clicks with a natural pinch gesture (bringing your thumb and index finger together).

-Application Launching: Launch specific applications like Notepad, Calculator, Chrome, and File Explorer with predefined gestures (e.g., fist for Notepad, thumbs_up for Calculator, peace for Chrome, open_palm for File Explorer).
+🚀 Application Launching: Launch your favorite applications with specific, predefined gestures:

-System Controls:

-Screen Lock: Lock your screen with an open_palm gesture using two hands.

-Volume Mute: Mute audio with a thumbs_down gesture.

-Play/Pause Toggle: Toggle media play/pause with an okay gesture.

-Zoom Control: Zoom in/out by spreading two fingers.
+✌️ Peace: Opens Google Chrome

+✊ Fist: Launches Notepad

+👍 Thumbs Up: Starts Calculator

+✋ Open Palm: Opens File Explorer

+🔒 System Controls at Your Fingertips:

+👐 Double Open Palm: Instantly locks your screen for privacy.

+👎 Thumbs Down: Mutes/unmutes your system audio.

+👌 OK Gesture: Toggles play/pause for media.

+↔️ Two-Finger Spread: Enables zoom in/out functionality (e.g., in browsers or documents).

-Customizable Gestures: Easily collect new gesture data and retrain the model to recognize custom gestures.
+🧠 Customizable & Adaptable: Easily collect new gesture data and retrain the underlying neural network to recognize your own custom gestures, making the system truly personal.

-Robust Framework: Built on the powerful MediaPipe and OpenCV frameworks for hand tracking and computer vision, with a custom GestureNet neural network implemented in PyTorch for gesture recognition.
+💪 Robust & Efficient: Powered by the highly optimized MediaPipe for hand detection and a custom GestureNet neural network in PyTorch for precise gesture classification.

-⚙️ How it Works
+⚙️ How It Works
-The system operates in several key stages:
+The magic behind this project unfolds through a series of interconnected Python scripts:

+collect_data.py:

-Data Collection (collect_data.py): This script allows you to record hand landmark data for specific gestures using your webcam.
-It prompts you to enter a gesture name (e.g., "fist", "open", "peace") and saves the collected landmarks as JSON files in a data/ directory.
-Each sample includes the gesture label and 3D coordinates (x, y, z) for 21 hand landmarks.
+Purpose: Gathers raw hand landmark data from your webcam for specific gestures.

+Process: You provide a gesture name (e.g., "fist", "open_palm"), and the script records the 3D coordinates (x, y, z) of 21 hand landmarks for each frame where a hand is detected.
+This data is saved as JSON files in the data/ directory.

+train_model.py:

+Purpose: Trains the GestureNet neural network to recognize the gestures from your collected data.

-Model Training (train_model.py): After collecting data, this script trains a neural network, GestureNet, using the collected landmark data.
-It splits the data into training and testing sets, and then trains the model to classify gestures.
-The trained model (gesture_model.pth) and a mapping of labels to indices (labels.json) are saved for later use.
+Process: It loads all JSON data from the data/ directory, prepares it for training, and then trains a deep learning model using PyTorch.
+The trained model (gesture_model.pth) and a mapping of gesture names to numerical labels (labels.json) are saved.

+predict_gesture.py:

+Purpose: Provides a real-time visualization of gesture recognition.

-Real-time Prediction (predict_gesture.py): This script loads the trained model and provides real-time gesture recognition.
-It captures video from your webcam, processes hand landmarks, and displays the predicted gesture label on the screen.
+Process: Loads the trained model and labels.json, captures video from your webcam, processes hand landmarks in real-time, and overlays the predicted gesture name directly onto the video feed.

+gesture_control.py:

+Purpose: The main application for real-time device control.

-Device Control (gesture_control.py): This is the core application for controlling your device.
-It loads the trained GestureNet model and uses MediaPipe to detect hands in real-time.
-Based on the recognized gestures and hand movements, it utilizes pyautogui and subprocess to simulate mouse actions (movement, clicks), launch applications, and perform system-level controls like screen locking, volume muting, and media play/pause.
+Process: Continuously monitors your hand gestures using the trained model.
+Based on the recognized gesture and hand position, it uses pyautogui to simulate mouse movements and clicks, and subprocess to launch applications or perform system-level actions (like screen locking or volume control).

+retrain.py:

-Retraining (retrain.py): This script offers an interactive way to collect new gesture data and retrain the model directly.
-It allows you to record new gestures and then retrain the GestureNet model with the updated dataset, making the system adaptable to new gestures and environments.
+Purpose: Offers an interactive way to expand your gesture library and update the model.

+Process: Allows you to record new gesture data on the fly and then retrain the GestureNet model with the augmented dataset, ensuring your system remains adaptable and accurate.

 🚀 Getting Started
 Prerequisites
-Before you begin, ensure you have the following installed:
+Before diving in, make sure you have the following installed on your system:

-Python 3.x
+Python 3.x (recommended 3.8+)

 pip (Python package installer)

-A webcam
+A functioning webcam

 Installation
 Clone the repository:

-Bash

 git clone https://github.com/amansharma31085/Device-control-using-gesture.git
 cd Device-control-using-gesture

 Install dependencies:

-Bash

-pip install opencv-python mediapipe numpy torch pyautogui scikit-learn Usage
+pip install opencv-python mediapipe numpy torch pyautogui scikit-learn

+Usage
+Follow these steps to set up and run the gesture control system:

-Collect Data for Gestures:
+Collect Data for Your Gestures:
-Run collect_data.py to gather data for your desired gestures.
-Follow the on-screen prompts to name your gestures (e.g., fist, open, peace).

-Bash
+Start by training the system with your own gestures.
+Run collect_data.py and follow the prompts.

 python collect_data.py

+Example: When prompted, type fist and make a fist gesture for a few seconds.
+Repeat for other gestures like open_palm, peace, thumbs_up, thumbs_down, okay, etc.
-This will create JSON files in a data/ directory (e.g., data/fist.json, data/open.json).
+This will create JSON files (e.g., data/fist.json, data/open_palm.json) in the data/ directory.

-Train the Model:
+Train Your Gesture Recognition Model:
-Once you have collected enough data, run train_model.py to train your gesture recognition model.
-This will generate gesture_model.pth and labels.json.

-Bash
+Once you've collected sufficient data for all your desired gestures, train the model:

 python train_model.py

+This will generate gesture_model.pth (your trained model) and labels.json (the mapping of gesture names to internal labels).

-Run Device Control:
+Start Device Control!
-After training, execute gesture_control.py to start controlling your device with gestures.

-Bash
+With the model trained, you can now launch the main control application:

 python gesture_control.py

-Ensure your webcam is active and visible.
-Press 'q' to quit.
+A webcam feed will appear.
+Position your hand clearly, and start using your gestures!
+Press q to quit the application.

 Real-time Gesture Prediction (Optional):
-To see real-time predictions without device control, use predict_gesture.py.
+If you just want to see the model's predictions in real-time without activating controls, use predict_gesture.py:

-Bash

 python predict_gesture.py

-Press 'q' to quit.
+Press q to quit.

-Retrain Model (Optional):
+Retrain Model (Advanced/Optional):
-Use retrain.py to collect new gesture data and retrain the model directly from an interactive interface.

-Bash
+To add new gestures or improve existing ones, retrain.py offers an interactive way to do so:

 python retrain.py

-Press 'r' to record a new gesture, 't' to retrain the model, and 'q' to quit.
+Press r to record a new gesture (you'll be prompted for its name).

+Press t to retrain the model with all current data (including newly collected gestures).

+Press q to quit.

+🤝 Contributing
+Contributions are welcome!
+If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+🙏 Acknowledgments
+MediaPipe for robust hand tracking.

+OpenCV for webcam integration and image processing.

+PyTorch for the deep learning framework.

+PyAutoGUI for programmatic control of the mouse and keyboard.